Tamil Thalaivas vs Telugu Titans | Match Preview and Predicted Lineups

-The Tamil Thalaivas take on the Telugu Titans in a Zone B clash of the Pro Kabaddi Season 6 at the Transstadia Arena in Ahmedabad, today evening at 8 pm IST.
+The Tamil Thalaivas take on the Telugu Titans in a Zone B clash at the Shree Shiv Chhatrapati Sports Complex in Pune today, Monday at 8 pm IST.

-The Thalaivas are coming off a 14-point loss, 22-36, against U Mumba and are in desperate need of a win to keep themselves afloat in the competition.
+The Thalaivas are coming off a defeat against the Bengaluru Bulls (22-36) and would look to win tonight's encounter to move to the fifth place in the Zone B standings.

-It was the Thalaivas' defense which led them to a loss against U Mumba by managing just 5 tackle points in the encounter.
-The defensive pillars of the Thalaivas, Manjeet Chhillar, and Amit Hooda were disappointing with a single tackle point apiece.
-Their inconsistency is letting their team down and could lead to their elimination from the race to the playoffs.
+It was their all-round failure to accumulate points that led to their defeat against the Bulls.
+While the raiders could manage just 13 raid points, the defense too failed to impress with its 9 tackle points.
+Ajay Thakur was the top raider for the side with 6 points, and Anil Kumar, who came in as a substitute, was the team's top defender with 6 tackle points.

-The Titans, on the other hand, are coming off a victory against the Puneri Paltan in a low-scoring encounter with a scoreline of 28-25.
+Their inconsistency is leading to their downfall, quite similar to the case of the Jaipur Pink Panthers in Zone A.

 Catch the latest updates of the Pro Kabaddi Points Table here at Sportskeeda...